-When I know it’s something they already know and they just need to look at their notes or think about it for a minute and piece it together themselves, I won’t answer their questions on how to solve a problem.
-I ask them to make conclusions based on what they already know, because I trust they are smart enough to figure it out.
+When I know it’s something they already know, I won’t answer their question on how to solve a problem.
+Instead, I tell them to look at their notes or think about it and piece it together themselves.
+I ask them to make conclusions based on what they already know.
+This is because I trust they are smart enough to figure it out.

 Elder Richard G. Scott, in his October 1989 General Conference talk “Learning to Recognize Answers to Prayer,” said the following:

 It is a mistake to assume that every prayer we offer will be answered immediately…..

 When we explain a problem and a proposed solution, sometimes He answers yes, sometimes no. Often He withholds an answer, not for lack of concern, but because He loves us—perfectly.
 He wants us to apply truths He has given us.
 For us to grow, we need to trust our ability to make correct decisions.
 We need to do what we feel is right.

 I genuinely know and care about every one of my students individually.
 Yes, even the ones with attitude that I want to bop on the head.